robertkuhar/kotlin-wingding/README.md

   improve the output to standard out when test(s) fail

 * 2017-10-08:  Creating WebApps with HttpServlet https://kotlinlang.org/docs/tutorials/httpservlets.html

-** This should be possible without full IntelliJ Ultimate.
+  This should be possible without full IntelliJ Ultimate.
 Gradle as some concept of "run WAR".

-* 2017-10-08:  Creating a RESTful Web Service with Spring Boot https://kotlinlang.org/docs/tutorials/spring-boot-restful.html ** do this in a separate Repo as it will have a big effect on build.gradle
+* 2017-10-08:  Creating a RESTful Web Service with Spring Boot https://kotlinlang.org/docs/tutorials/spring-boot-restful.html

+  do this in a separate Repo as it will have a big effect on build.gradle

 * 2017-10-08:  Can we version up Gradle to some 4.x variant?
-* 2017-10-08:  Can we get some semblence of CI on github?
+* 2017-10-08:  Can we run tests on commits in github?